awilso30/rocketmiles-weather/README.md

 Install all dependencies required for the tests<br>
 <i>npm install</i>

-<b>Set Firefox permissions:</b><br>
-Because the app asks for your location upon load, we could choose to ignore this and load the default location every run or we can setup a workaround through firefox profiles.
-The tests should work either way, but if you'd like the work around please follow below.
-If the below doesn't work, you may have to manually click the "Share Location" prompt, which is why I've included lengthy browser.waits to the beforeEach function.

-Fix firefox permissions<br>
--Navigate to the site: https://awilso30.github.io/rocketmiles-weather/<br>
--Go to the Tools menu in the top taskbar, then select Page Info<br>
--Select the Permissions tab<br>
--Change the setting for Share Location to allowed

 <b>To Run:</b><br>
 Check and mark what tests you'd like to run in rocketmiles-spec.js